-In the fall I even tested out 10 types of mousse, tracking my results for 3 days each, and did a huge comparison blog post.
-Check out my Best Mousse For Wavy Hair post to see all of that.
-I did another huge comparison blog posts, for gels.
+In the fall I tested out 10 types of mousse, tracking my results for 3 days each, and did a comparison blog post.
+Check out my Best Mousse For Wavy Hair post to see it.
+I did another comparison blog posts, for gels.
 Check out my best gels for wavy hair blog post to see that.
 I also have a wavy hair product recommendations post sharing my top favorites of gel and mousse.

 Mousse Vs Gel For Wavy Hair

 I recently did one wash day using gel, and the next I used mousse.
 I tried to keep my routine identical outside of using gel one day and mousse the other.
 Both days I used about a quarter of Not Your Mother’s shampoo, 3 pumps of Not Your Mother’s conditioner.

 Both days I followed the same routine in the shower in terms of scrunching, how long I left conditioner in my hair, how long I plopped for, and how I diffused.
 I also did a partial-pineapple on my hair in the same way each night for both of these “experiments”.
 Check out my how to sleep on wavy hair post to learn more about sleeping on wavy hair.